maatthc/qmk_layers_app_companion/README.md

 ## Display on a remote host

-Start the program with the `--remote` option on the host and with `--client` on your tablet - the host will discover the client automatically.

-Optionally, the client IP can be specified.
+The application can display the layout on a remote host, either using a web browser or a desktop application.

+The Desktop application might be more responsive, but requires Python installation on the remote host.
+It does not require any configuration, as the client tries to discover the server automatically in the local network.

+The web application only requires a web browser, but it needs the server IP address to be specified in the URL.
+It should work on any modern browser and screen size.

 ![Remote](./assets/remote-client.png)